Professor Peter White

 Teaching

-I undertake a small amount of teaching on the MSc Transport Planning and Management course.
+I undertake a small amount of teaching on the MSc Transport Planning course.

 Research

 I am the author of the textbook 'Public Transport: its Planning, Management and Operation', first published in 1976.
 A sixth edition was published by Routledge/Taylor & Francis in 2017.
 I have also published many papers in academic journals and the technical press.
 My research in recent years has focussed on the effects of privatisation and deregulation in the coach and local bus industries.
-I have particular interests in rural public transport, data collection in public transport (especially that from smartcard systems), the effects of service quality on ridership, bus rapid transit, and the potential impacts of teleworking on transport systems.
+I have particular interests in rural public transport, data collection in public transport (especially that from smartcard systems), the effects of service quality on ridership, bus rapid transit, express coach services and the impacts of working from home on transport systems.

 Publications